whtakeda/tamagatchi_app/README.md

 [TamaGAtchi](https://trello.com/b/KgZCbZaI/wdi-project-2)

 ##Description
-It's part entertainment and part message board.
-Performing regular message board functions such as posting and having your posts upvoted by others will level up your TamaGAtchi.
-Eventuall you'll be able to battle other TamaGAtchis, and have new ways to level up as more features are added to the message board.
+It's a bored game, because you really must be bored to play this "game."
+Posting to the message board regularly, commenting on other posts and getting people to like your posts will level up your TamaGAtchi.
+Battle other players to test your strength and keep yourself mildly amused for 10 seconds.

 ##Installation/Getting Started
 No installation is required  Simply browse to the [TamaGAtchi website]